-To apply please send your resume, with a cover letter describing your suitability for this position to:
+To apply: please include your resume with a cover letter describing your suitability for this position and send to:

-The Program Manager oversees program development and the daily operations of the Vivian Program, serving two spirit, trans and cis women who are dealing with the barriers and trauma’s related to substance use, mental health issues, involvement in sex work, and who have histories of housing instability.
-The Manager develops, implements, monitors and evaluates the program principles, policies and practices.
+The Program Manager oversees program development and the daily operations of the site and program.
+The Manager develops, implements, monitors and evaluates the program policies, procedures and practices.
 The Manager is responsible for hiring, dismissal, discipline and performance evaluation of direct service staff.
-The position also provides support and direction for program support workers, ensuring that program mandate, framework, principles, policies and procedures are followed.
-The Manager plays a lead role service planning, and discharge planning, and oversees all associated duties.
-The Manager promotes the interests of the tenants and the program in the community and ensures that the program is maximally integrated and coordinated with other systems of care.
+The position also provides support and direction for program support workers, ensuring that program mandate, policies and procedures are followed.
+The Manager promotes the interests of tenants and the program in the community and ensures that the program is maximally integrated and coordinated with other systems of care.
 The Manager is part of the leadership team and works closely with other program managers, the Building Operations team and administrative staff.

-- A B.A. in a relevant health discipline or equivalent experienc
+- A B.A. in a relevant health discipline or equivalent experience

 - Training in supervisory and/or managerial functions.